jarppa/ScratchDeep/README.md

 nearly two years the pay version was sold 393 times until it was discontinued.
 In December 2012 the code of the two versions was merged, a bit polished and published under the GPLv3.

-Later modifications including user samples were made by Jari Tervonen in 2013.

 License
 -------